Transcaucasian Commissariat

-The Transcaucasian Commissariat was established at Tbilisi on 11 November 1917, as the first government of the independent Transcaucasia following the October Revolution in Petrograd.
+The Transcaucasian Commissariat was established at Tbilisi on 15 November 1917, as the first government of the independent Transcaucasia following the October Revolution in Petrograd.
 The Commissariat decided to strengthen the Georgian–Armenian–Azerbaijani union by convoking a Diet or general assembly (Sejm) in January 1918.
 It declared independence from Soviet Russia and formed the Transcaucasian Democratic Federative Republic after being faced with the threat of being overrun by the Ottoman invasion.

 Decline

-Peace talks were initiated with the Ottoman Empire in March 1918, but broke down quickly as the Ottoman refused to accept the authority of the Commissariat.
-The Treaty of Brest-Litovsk, which ended Russia's involvement in the First World War, relinquished all Russian claims to parts of the Transcaucasus that prior to the Treaty of San Stefano had been part of the Ottoman Empire, who continued their invasion of the region in order to take control of the territory.
-Faced with this imminent threat, the Transcaucasian Democratic Federative Republic was proclaimed as an independent state on 22 April 1918.
+Peace talks were initiated with the Ottoman Empire in March 1918, but broke down quickly as the Ottoman officials refused to accept the authority of the Commissariat.
+The Treaty of Brest-Litovsk, which ended Russia's involvement in the First World War, conceded parts of the Transcaucasus to the Ottoman Empire, who continued their invasion of the region in order to take control of the territory.
+Faced with this imminent threat, the TDFR was proclaimed as an independent state on 22 April 1918.
 Further negotiations began immediately with the Ottoman, which recognized the state.